africanmoose/digitalgarden/src/site/notes/0x - System/01.02 - Inbox/Daily Rituals How Artists Work by Mason Currey.md

 - Joyce Carol Oates wrote more than 50 novels, 36 collections of short stories, poetry drama and essays by having a regular daily schedule: 8:00 to 1pm, then 4pm till 7pm.
 - [[1x - References/11.05 - References - Persons/William James\|William James]] struggled to get into the habit, but wrote about how important regular habits are to creative work.
 - [[1x - References/11.05 - References - Persons/W. B. Yeats\|W. B. Yeats]] worked regularly at least 2hrs a day, and included walks in the woods and fishing in his daily routine.
 He also read for at least 2hrs a day in addition to his writing.
+- Wallace Stevens woke at 6:00 and read for 2 hours.
+He was super punctual.
+Then we went to work.
+He walked there and back and also walked on his lunch break, using the time to compose his poetry on teh back of envelopes that he always carried.
+- [[1x - References/11.05 - References - Persons/Frank Lloyd Wright\|Frank Lloyd Wright]] never seemed to work, but he did his work early in the morning, and much of that inside his head.
+-

 ### References
 -